 By Jake Romero | Gaslamp Landmarks

-—Jake Romero is the director of operations of the Gaslamp Quarter Historical Foundation, located at 410 Island Ave., Downtown, in the historic Davis-Horton House.
-For more information visit gaslampfoundation.org.
+—Jake Romero is the operations and marketing manager of the Gaslamp Historical Foundation, located at 410 Island Ave., Downtown, in the historic William Heath Davis House.
+For more information visit gaslampquarter.org.